daed5/serpmaster/Google News API/README.md

 # How does our Google Image API work?

-Our Google News API provides scraped data from Google News as they are shown to visitors.
-Our users only have to select location, device, or browser parameters and we do data acquisition and delivery for them.
+Our Google News API provides real-time Google News data as it is actually shown to internet users.
+As a customer, you only have to select location, device, or browser parameters and we do data acquisition and delivery for you.

 # Features